pythseq/edna_intra_pipeline_comparison/README.md

 uniquesToFasta(uniqueSeqs, paste0("PipelineB_", sample.names[k], ".fasta"))
 # creates a new ".fasta" file constaining the ASVs
 ```

+For more details on this DADA2 processing step, see the original publication [here](https://doi.org/10.1038/nmeth.3869).

 <a name="step23"></a>
 ### IV - 3 - SWARM processing step (Pipelines C)